Envy-freeness and maximum Nash welfare for mixed divisible and indivisible goods: The binary valuations

+In this section, we investigate the relationships between relaxed envy-freeness notions and MNW allocations through $\Phi$-fairness.
+Thus, we focus on utilitarian optimal allocations throughout this section.

+First, assume that the agents have binary linear valuations.
+We may consider only utilitarian optimal allocations such that

+This is not restrictive because any utilitarian optimal allocation can be transformed to one satisfying the condition~\eqref{eq:allocation} without changing the utilities of the agents and adding any envy as follows.
+Suppose that the condition~\eqref{eq:allocation} is not satisfied for some agent $i$ and divisible good $c$, i.e., $C_i\cap I_c \neq \emptyset$ but $u_i(C_i\cap I_c)=0$.
+If the length of $C_i \cap I_c$ is positive, then $u_i(C_i \cap I_c)>0$ must hold because of the utilitarian optimality of the allocation.
+Thus, the length of $C_i \cap I_c$ is zero, and $u_k(C_i \cap I_c)=0$ for any agent $k$.
+Hence, we may transfer the piece $C_j \cap I_c$ to an agent $j$ who has a piece in $I_c$ with positive length.
+The condition~\eqref{eq:allocation} is assumed just for excluding a meaningless allocation such as the one allocating a single point to some agent.

-In this section, we investigate the relationship between relaxed envy-freeness notions and $\Phi$-fairness.
-The main result of this section is to show that the $\Phi$-fairness (particularly the MNW) implies EFXM when the valuations are binary and linear.
-Here, we focus only on allocations such that
+The main result of this section is to show that $\Phi$-fairness implies EFXM. \begin{theorem} Let $\Phi$ be a symmetric strictly convex function.
+When all agents' valuations are binary and linear, every $\Phi$-fair allocation satisfying \eqref{eq:allocation} is EFXM. \end{theorem}

-We remark that this condition is not restrictive and any allocation can be transformed to the one satisfying this condition without changing utilities of any agents, since valuations are linear.
-Indeed, because each divisible good is allocated to some agent with a positive measure, if $\mu(C_i \cap I_c)=0$ then we may give the piece to another agent $j$ such that $\mu(C_j \cap I_c)>0$.